vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

   - Current Rating: **1A**

 ### **Conclusion**
-A **Schottky diode** is an essential component in power electronics, especially in circuits requiring **fast recovery**, **low voltage drop**, and **efficient protection against inductive transients**.
+- A **Schottky diode** is an essential component in power electronics, especially in circuits requiring **fast recovery**, **low voltage drop**, and **efficient protection against inductive transients**.
 Proper selection ensures improved system performance and longevity of power switching devices.
+- For DIP components can be used **30V-40V, 500mW and 1A** is the best choice and it will work properly.

 ---